Bruce-zzhu/Ray-Tracer/README.md

 “Everyone should write a ray tracer at least once” - Matt Booty, Head of Xbox Game Studios @ Microsoft

-This is the project 1 for subject COMP30026 in semester 2 2022.
+This is the project 1 for subject COMP30019 Graphics and Interaction in semester 2 2022.

 ## Completed stages